nicktoumpelis/HiBeacons/README.md

 HiBeacons
 =========
+***Swift conversion: In progress***

-**A demo app for the iBeacons API in iOS 7**
+**A demo app for the iBeacons API in iOS 8**

-HiBeacons is a fully functional demo app for the new iBeacons API in iOS 7.
+HiBeacons is a fully functional demo app for the new iBeacons API in iOS 8.
 The app can be used to demonstrate beacon monitoring, advertising and ranging, by toggling on/off three switches.
 After changing the proximity UUID in the source you can easily see any beacons in the vicinity, with all their info, under the 'Detected Beacons' section.

 ## Screenshot
 ![Screenshot](https://raw.github.com/nicktoumpelis/HiBeacons/master/screenshot.png)